Research, Development and Innovation

 Emergency Services Academy Finland has a long history in several national projects concerning education and training aspects of emergency and rescue forces, with relevance to situational awareness and public safety ICT.

-Additionally, the Academy contributes to several European research and development projects, such as:
+Additionally, the Academy contributes and has contributed to several European research and development projects, such as:

 - AIRBEAM – Airborne Information for Emergency Situation Awareness and Monitoring